tmux is a beast of a tool that I found to be indispensable for my personal

-developer workflow, but there's a few things that I have added to my tmux
+developer workflow, but there are a few things that I have added to my tmux

 configuration to enhance the out-of-the-box experience.